spryker/spryker-docs/docs/scos/user/intro-to-spryker/support/case-escalation.md

 The case type you choose to create an issue also determines how high it is prioritized initially.
 * *Request Cases* automatically receive low priority and are dealt with when there is time.
 * *Problem Cases* let you specify business impact and desired solution time.
 We assign a priority to this case after evaluating the information provided, the business impact specified, and the desired solution time.
 * *Emergency Cases* are reserved for severe outages with significant business impact.
-Emergency cases always receive the highest priority and can only be cases with Business Impact P1—Urgent.
+Emergency cases always receive the highest priority and can only be cases with business impact P1—Urgent.

 {% info_block infoBox "Note" %}